axelarnetwork/axelar-contract-deployments/sui/README.md

 ### Deploy Remote Interchain Coin

-Deploy an Interchain Coin on a destination chain to correspond with a registered coin on the Sui blockchain.
+Deploy an interchain coin on a destination chain corresponding with a registered coin on the Sui blockchain.

 Command:
 ```bash